ageorge95/ag95_flask_base/README.md

 ### Prerequisites

-* Python 3.8 or higher (Python 3.13 is recommended)
+* Python 3.13 is recommended

 ### Installation